A comprehensive guide on how to improve your Shopify website for Google's Core Web Vitals

 How the CLS score is calculated is a little more complicated but if you’re interested you can read about it at https://web.dev/cls/.

-CLS is affected by:
+CLS is often affected by:

-To improve CLS on your site we recommend:
+Often times, to improve CLS on your site we recommend:

 First Input Delay (FID) is a measurement of your page’s responsiveness and usability.
 It measures how long the delay is between a visitor clicking an interactive feature (like a button or expanding menu) and the page responding to the click.
 A high FID can indicate that the page is still busy loading while the visitor tries to use your website.
 If the browser is still busy processing code for things like Analytics, Facebook, or a carousel, it can’t start processing the code your click has initiated straight away.
 Google recommends your FID metric should be 100 milliseconds or less.

-FID is affected by:
+FID is often affected by: